darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 ## guides

 Tick the box to show guide overlays whenever the module is activated.
 Click the icon on the right to control the properties of the guides.
 See [guides & overlays](../utility-modules/darkroom/guides-overlays.md) for details.

+# shortcut keys

+c
+: Toggle the on-image crop box even if the _crop_ module is currently not expanded.
+This is useful for cropping from the [quick access panel](../darkroom/organization/quick-access-panel.md), which would otherwise require navigating to teh full crop module.